 Tips for Retirement Planning in Your 50s

-Retirement seems way out there on a distant horizon when you're in your forties.
-That horizon begins inching much closer when you reach your fifties, but you can take some steps to catch up if you find that your savings aren't quite where you'd like them to be yet.
+Retirement appears to be far over the horizon when you're in your forties.
+That horizon begins inching closer as you approach and reach your fifties.
+It isn't too late to take some steps to catch up if you find that your savings aren't quite where you'd like them to be.

 Get a Handle on Spending